miloulach/dieghernan.github.io/_posts/2019-05-20-Leaflet_R_Jekyll.md

 {: .box-warning}
 <i class="fa fa-exclamation-triangle"></i> **Warning:** Be sure that the widget id (`7ab57412f7b1df4d5773` in the example) is the same in the `<div>` and in the `<script>` part.
 If not your map would not load.

-The `style="width:100%; height:216px;` part controls the actual size of the leaflet widget.
+The `style= "width: 100%; height: 216px;"` part controls the actual size of the leaflet widget.
 In this case, the map would adapt to the width of the page with a fixed height of 216px.
 I put [some examples](#extra) at the end of the post of different size options so you can have a look and see which one is more suitable for your needs.

 #### 6. Publish your post <a name="step6"></a>